pindakaashq/pindakaas/README.md

 ## Installation and usage

-Although the main pindakaas library is written in rust, it is also available from Python.
-(A C(++) interface is also under consideration).
+Although the main Pindakaas library is written in rust, it is also available from Python.

 ### Rust